akshatbajaj09/akshat-bajaj-DSA/README.md

 ## Day71:

 - Revised Arrays: Revised the problem of Majority Element.
 There are more methods too that need to be reviewed in this problem.

+## Day72:

+- Solved the problem of Diameter of Binary Tree.